bcgov/citz-imb-fsd-DQ/day3-city-grid-directions/README.md

 ## Overview

 Imagine you are standing on a large city grid.
-You are given directions to your final destinaiton in the form of DX where:
+You are given directions to your final destination in the form of DX where:
 - D = the direction to turn 90 degrees from where you are currently facing and
 - X = the number of blocks to walk in that direction.

-### Disclamer
+### Disclaimer

 This problem was heavily influenced by the [Advent of Code 2016 day 1](https://adventofcode.com/2016/day/1) problem.